• Hepatitis C can cause a variety of skin concerns, including discoloration, swelling, hives, and itching.

 Lichen planus causes a skin rash consisting of small bumps that may be clear and shiny, red, or purple in color.
 Over time, these bumps may become scaly and itchy.

-Lichen planus can occur anywhere on your body, but it tends to be most common on the arm and wrist areas.
+Lichen planus can occur anywhere on your body, but it tends to be most common in the arm and wrist.

 Spider angiomas

 Spider angiomas consist of dilated blood vessels that form just underneath the skin.
-These painless spots have red centers along with red extensions that form “webs.”
+These painless spots have red centers and extensions that form “webs.”

-While extremely common in adults, numerous spider angiomas are especially characteristic of liver problems, according to a 2020 review.
+While extremely common in adults, numerous spider angiomas are especially characteristic of liver problems.

 Porphyria cutanea tarda (PCT)

 PCT is caused by a buildup of porphyrin proteins in the blood.
-This rare skin condition is characterized by widespread blistering lesions that may become worse after sun exposure.
+This rare skin condition is characterized by widespread blistering lesions that may worsen after sun exposure.

 With PCT, you may also experience hyperpigmentation, itchy skin, and swelling.